 Freedom of Information Act Requests

 All requests to inspect, copy, or certify public records must be submitted to the Village in writing and in the appropriate form.
 The Village will respond to each written request to inspect, copy, or certify public records within five business days after it is received, unless an extension of time is determined necessary.
 The Village will respond to a written request made for commercial purposes within 21 business days after it is received.
 Requests for information governed by specific statutes will be provided in accordance with such statutes.
-Applicable fees for copies, certification, or mailing of public records must be paid prior to receiving the requested documents.All notices and other communications relating to a request to inspect, copy, or certify public records, all requests for copies of the FOIA Rules, and all requests for any other information relating to the Village's implementation of the Illinois Freedom of Information Act must be directed to Jordan Lester.
+Applicable fees for copies, certification, or mailing of public records must be paid prior to receiving the requested documents.All notices and other communications relating to a request to inspect, copy, or certify public records, all requests for copies of the FOIA Rules, and all requests for any other information relating to the Village's implementation of the Illinois Freedom of Information Act must be directed to Jonathan Pape.
 Please direct all FOIA requests for Village Public Safety information to Mara Trusky.

 Notice of Expungement

 Section 5-915 of the Illinois Juvenile Court Act, 705 ILCS 405/1-1 et seq. (the “Act”), provides that on or before January 1 of each year, law enforcement agencies in the State of Illinois must review their records and automatically expunge law enforcement records involving minors under the age of 18 that meet certain criteria set forth in the Act.